karmaniverous/entity-manager-demo/.stan/system/stan.todo.md

     literal drives index-token union; adjusted sorting to domain properties.
   - Fixed imports to new types and satisfied QueryBuilder options with a typed cast at the call sites (`item: ... as never`).

+- Interop (entity-manager): thread ET through QueryBuilder options
+  - Proposed a types-only change to make `QueryBuilderQueryOptions` carry `ET` and update `BaseQueryBuilder.query` to accept the ET-aware options.
+This eliminates the need to cast `options.item` to `never` in downstream repos while preserving runtime behavior and backward compatibility.